borgenfalkskott/bs-wp-reset/README.md

 - Wp logo links to start page
 - Wp logo alt text
 - Login error message is more secure

+### This plugin does no longer disable jQuery

+To disable jQuery on the frontend, please install: [bs-wp-no-jquery](https://github.com/borgenfalkskott/bs-wp-no-jquery)
+_We wanted to separate the disabling of jQuery to it's own plugin, cause sometimes a third party plugin has it as a dependency.
+In that case, you can still use this plugin and if you don't need jQuery, you can install B&S Wp No jQuery!_

 ## Install